gari-network/gari-sdk/README.md

 - Create a wallet for a user
 - Get wallet details and balance for a particular user
-- Poll for wallet creation success
 - Send tokens from one wallet to another
-- Get instructions in an encoded format and a helper function to decode the same
-- Poll for transaction success
 - Get transaction history by wallet pub key
 - Get transaction details by txn id
 - Client can Airdrop tokens to multiple users